Indian Rebellion of 1857

 After the outbreak of the mutiny in Meerut, the rebels quickly reached Delhi, whose 81-year-old Mughal ruler, Bahadur Shah Zafar, was declared the Emperor of Hindustan.
 Soon, the rebels had captured large tracts of the North-Western Provinces and Awadh (Oudh).
 The East India Company's response came rapidly as well.
 With help from reinforcements, Kanpur was retaken by mid-July 1857, and Delhi by the end of September.
 However, it then took the remainder of 1857 and the better part of 1858 for the rebellion to be suppressed in Jhansi, Lucknow, and especially the Awadh countryside.
-Other regions of Company-controlled India—Bengal province, the Bombay Presidency, and the Madras Presidency, remained largely calm.
+Other regions of Company-controlled India— the Bengal Presidency, the Bombay Presidency, and the Madras Presidency—remained largely calm.
 (Note: "The south, Bengal, and the Punjab remained unscathed, ...")
 In the Punjab, the Sikh princes crucially helped the British by providing both soldiers and support.
 (Note: "... it was the support from the Sikhs, carefully cultivated by the British since the end of the Anglo-Sikh wars, and the disinclination of the Bengali intelligentsia to throw in their lot with what they considered a backward Zamindar revolt, that proved decisive in the course of the struggle.)
-The large princely states, Hyderabad, Mysore, Travancore, and Kashmir, as well as the smaller ones of Rajputana, did not join the rebellion, serving the British, in the Governor-General Lord Canning's words, as "breakwaters in a storm".
+The large princely states, Hyderabad, Mysore, Travancore, and Kashmir, as well as the smaller ones of Rajputana, did not join the rebellion, serving the British, in Governor-General Lord Canning's words, as "breakwaters in a storm".